jka6502/sokkit/README.md

 sokkit.disable('bad-plugin');
 ```

-And later reenabled:
+And later re-enabled:

 ``` JS
 sokkit.enable('good-plugin');
 ```

-Diabled plugins will no longer appear in the `sokkit` array, the `plugins`
+Disabled plugins will no longer appear in the `sokkit` array, the `plugins`
 property, appear in any `subset`s or be affected by `call`, `apply`, or
 `instantiate`.